It is very important to be familiar with the behaviour of a normal healthy foal so you can recognise signs of illness should they occur.

 Behaviour after birth

-Immediately after birth, the foal shakes its head a few times and makes floundering movements in its endeavours to sit up or to stand on its feet.
-These become stronger by the minute and usually within 15 – 20 minutes the foal is looking bright and is sitting in a normal position.
+immediately after birth, the foal shakes its head a few times and makes floundering movements in its endeavours to sit up or to stand on its feet.
+These become stronger by the minute and usually within 15-20 minutes the foal is looking bright and is sitting in a normal position.
 Its efforts to stand are usually very shaky at first.
 A big effort to launch itself on its feet often results in the foal going completely head over heels and landing on the ground again.
-It gains strength through several attempts, often falling after only a few minutes, but gradually standing for longer periods.
+It gains strength through several attempts, often failing after only a few minutes, but gradually standing for longer periods.

 Bonding with the mare